bryanmacfarlane/streaming-api/README.md

 For authorization, the initial SSR page (or request) can produce a signed JWT token with the resources and actors already authorized.
 This should be an opaque and signed token to the client with a short (1 min?)
 TTL.

 The subsequent AJAX request should supply the opaque token.
-Ideally, a majority of the authorization checks should be short circuited without incurrent server work.
-The token is signed, therefore trusted.
-The authz checks can reply yes before ever calling to the authz system.
+Ideally, a majority of the authorization checks should be short circuited without incurreing server work.
+The token is signed, therefore trusted without calling the authz system.

 ## Run